cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 2021_03_15,4071
 2021_03_17,4125
 ```
-Note that the LST nights are appear as being one day before MAGIC's!!!
-This is because LST saves the date at the beggining of the night, while MAGIC saves it at the end.
+Note that the LST nights appear as being one day before MAGIC's!!!
+This is because LST saves the date at the beginning of the night, while MAGIC saves it at the end.
 If there is no LST data, please fill this file with "0,0".
 These files are the only ones we need to modify in order to convert DL0 into DL1 data.

-In this analysis, we use a wobble of 0.4$^{\circ}$!
+In this analysis, we use a wobble of 0.4°.

 To convert the MAGIC and SimTelArray MCs data into DL1 format, you first do the following:
 > $ python setting_up_config_and_dir.py